p2pu/p2pu-theme/README.md

 > a.k.a.
 "P2PUstrap"

-We use this framework to make sure all our web properties follow the same constent brand.
+We use this framework to make sure all our web properties follow the same consistent brand.
 You can use it too if you want a website that looks like ours!

 ## Getting started

-The theme is based on Bootstrap 4 and includes CSS and JavaScript.
+The theme is based on Bootstrap 5 and includes CSS and JavaScript.
 You can use just the CSS, but then some Bootstrap components may not work (like menu dropdowns or modals).

 ### Include precompiled CSS and JS from our CDN

+**TODO** CDN isn't being updated atm, need to migrate to github actions.
+You can copy the files in `dist/` of this repo to your site.
+Include the CSS `<head>` and the JavaScript at the end of `<body>` and add material icons and fontawesome somehow.
+See `demo/index.html` for details.
+It might not be 100% working right now.

 In your `<head>` tag:
 ```